Skip Breadcrumb Links

 As a permanent resident, you may travel outside Canada after you arrive.
 However, you must meet certain residency obligations to maintain your status as a permanent resident.

 To meet these residency obligations, you must be physically present in Canada for at least 730 days (2 years) in every 5-year period.
+The 5-year period is assessed on a rolling basis.
+Immigration, Refugees and Citizenship Canada (IRCC) will look back at your time in Canada over the previous 5 years.

 If you are outside Canada for extended periods of time, you can accumulate residency days if you are: